dysemjay/dys-server-guide/guide.md

 1. Count large scale changes, usually affecting many sections.
 These should majorly alter the content of the guide.
 2. Count major changes.
 These might be adding, removing, or otherwise rewriting substantial portions of sections.
 3. Count minor changes.
 These might be to correct typographical errors, or to make other localized changes.

+V2.0.2 2-24-2017

+* Correct typo in Getting SteamCMD section.
+* Correct typo in description of sv_lan ConVar.
+* Correct typo in Starting the Server section.
+* Change 'minimalistic' to 'minimalist' in Working From the Server Console/Common Commands section.
+* Correct typo in description for kickid command.
+* Add Markdown code section in Banning Players section.
+* Correct typo in Banning Players section.
+* Correct two typos in Rate Settings section.
+* Correct three typos in Miscellaneous Optimizations section.
+* Correct two typos in Known Bugs section.
+* Correct typo in Credits section.

 V2.0.1 1-25-2017